psychemedia/storytelling-notes/tom_tit_tot.md

 "Well, she backed a step or two, an' she looked at it, and then she laughed out, an' says she, a pointin' of her finger at it,

-<( Nimmy Ninuny not Tar Dame's Tom Tit Tot"
+"Nimmy Ninuny not Tar Dame's Tom Tit Tot"

-Well, when that hard her, tliat shruck awful an' awa' that flew into the dark, an' she ni?er saw it noo more.
+Well, when that hard her, that shruck awful an' awa' that flew into the dark, an' she ni?er saw it noo more.

 A. W. T.